danielang2020/ats/README.md

 - find exception or error as soon as possible. before client's awareness. by cloudwatch.
 - do chaos as routine
 - data backup frequently
+- check middleware(by Common vulnerabilities and exposures)、web application(owasp top 10) and hardware's vulnerabilities as routine.